-A study released this week informs us that the average penis size worldwide is 5.2 inches long when erect.
-According to the BJUI, the urology journal, which published the findings, this should help to "reassure the large majority of men that the size of their penis is in the normal range."
+A study released this week informs us that the average worldwide penis size is 5.2 inches long when erect.
+According to the BJU International Journal of Urology, which published the findings, this should help to "reassure the large majority of men that the size of their penis is in the normal range".

-I'm sure it does, but that doesn't mean these results are all good news: My life does not change one bit waking up to find that, today, I am only 1.2 inches below average, as opposed to the whopping 1.8 inch discrepancy of yesterday.
+I'm sure it does, but that doesn't mean these results are all good news; my life does not change one jot waking up to find that, today, I am only 1.2 inches below average, as opposed to the whopping 1.8 inch discrepancy of yesterday.

-I suppose this whole exercise of laboriously measuring 15,521 penises—both flaccid and hard—demonstrates that, as a society, we do still possess the ability to obsess about size. ( I'm open to that accusation myself.)
-So, whatever else is said, I'm happy that we're all talking about penis size in an open, honest, nonjudgmental, serious way.
+I suppose this whole exercise of laboriously measuring 15,521 penises – both flaccid and hard – demonstrates that, as a society, we do still possess the ability to obsess upon size. ( I'm open to that accusation myself.)
+So, whatever else is said, I'm happy that we're all talking about penis size in an open, honest, non-judgemental and serious way.
 Which we all are, right?

-And yes, another positive factor—helpfully pointed out by the folk at BJUI—is that those worried about their average-sized dick being small no longer have cause to worry.
+And yes, another positive factor – helpfully pointed out by the folk at BJU – is that those worried about their average-sized dick being small no longer have cause to worry.
 Because, at five inches, it's not small; it's average.
 From now on, when someone tells you that your average dick is small, it's abundantly clear that the problem is in their perception, not your equipment.

-At the same time, we find ourselves confronted with language like "average" and "the normal range."
-This implies that the rest of us are in the abnormal range, a polarization that doesn't serve anyone very well.
-A polarization, in fact, that immediately draws my mind to a solemn story of penis size anxiety leading to teenage suicide.
+At the same time, we find ourselves confronted with language like "average" and "the normal range".
+This implies that the rest of us are in the abnormal range, a polarisation that doesn't serve anyone very well.
+A polarisation, in fact, that immediately draws my mind to a solemn story of penis size anxiety leading to teenage suicide.
 Size is not a mark on a ruler; it really is a state of mind.

 When a man suffers size anxiety there is only one solution.
-Enlargement methods (pills, devices, surgeries) will never yield a result that ends in happiness—though bankruptcy, anguish, and physical deformation are definitely in the cards, if that sounds like your vibe.
+Enlargement methods (pills, devices, surgeries) will never yield a result that ends in happiness – though bankruptcy, anguish and physical deformation are definitely on the cards, if that sounds like your vibe.
 Likewise, comparison to others will never ease a troubled mind; you'll go mad questioning the veracity of the data or the quality of the interpretations.

 The only answer is to accept who you are.